MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 - If viable for your business, automatic camera upload is supported on consumer Microsoft accounts.
 You can sign in to your Microsoft account in addition to your work or school account (the OneDrive app supports dual sign-in).
 From your Microsoft account profile within OneDrive you can enable automatic, background camera roll upload.

-- If you cannot safely use a consumer Microsoft account for uploading your photos automatically, you can manually upload photos to your work or school account from the OneDrive app.
+- If you can’t safely use a consumer Microsoft account for uploading your photos automatically, you can manually upload photos to your work or school account from the OneDrive app.
 To do that, make sure you're signed into your work or school account in the OneDrive app.
 Select the **+** button and choose **Upload**.
 Find the photos or videos you want to upload by navigating to **Pictures > Camera Roll**.
 Select the photos or videos you want to upload, and then select the **Open** button.

 [Back to list](#list)